Usually, a team of specialists called a multidisciplinary team (MDT) meets to plan your treatment.

-- medical and clinical oncologists who specialise in chemotherapy and radiotherapy
+- haematologists and oncologists – these are doctors who specialise in treating lymphoma

-- a radiologist, a doctor who analyses scans and x-rays
+- a radiologist – this is a doctor who analyses scans and x-rays

 - a clinical nurse specialist, who will make sure you get help and support throughout your treatment.

-It may also include other healthcare professionals, such as a dietitian, physiotherapist, occupational therapist or counsellor.
+It may also include other specialists, such as a pharmacist, dietitian, physiotherapist, occupational therapist, psychologist or counsellor.